come rest home

 In these opening lines of Appalachian Elegy, hooks offers a verdant description of her childhood, growing up in the Kentuckian hills.
 Here, in this description of Appalachia as a space of refuge, of wildness, and of freedom for Black folks, is where I find Blackalachia, Moses Sumney’s directorial debut, filmed in the Blue Ridge Mountains in July 2020.
 The concert film opens with Sumney running on a trail through the hills of western North Carolina in a billowing black cape against the growing sound of instruments tuning.
 Like a blackbird, he flies up a hill, wings spread, and joins the band at its crest.
 The stage is peppered with greenery—leafy garlands lay at their feet.
 A winding branch holding the singer’s microphone spouts from a rock, in what could be a reference to the Moses detailed in the Hebrew Bible.
 Rock already struck, Moses bows his head and sound comes forth, abundantly.

-In early 2020, Sumney and his band joined in his home in Asheville.
+In early 2020, Sumney and his band joined in his home in Asheville, NC.
 Together they rearranged songs from his earlier projects Aromanticism (2017) and græ (2020) into “a live odyssey,” with plans for a proposed film and tour.
 A few months later, the international tour was no longer a possibility and the project had to take a new form.
 Sumney decided to make a record, what he calls “a copper snapshot of those musical arrangements and the turmoil and beauty of that year.”
 Always wanting to create a live album, the band traveled to the Appalachian mountains and created Live From Blackalachia.

 “Over the course of two days, we filmed fourteen songs, totally live, the trees as our audience, the grasshoppers our background singers.
 Blackalachia is a wild imagining of what can happen when we seek not just to reclaim nature, but to reintegrate with it.”
 Like hooks in her introduction, Sumney’s telling borders on transcendental.
-Both express a desire for wilderness, an allegiance with the land, which in return provides a space for them to “find voice, to speak our belonging.”
+Both express a desire for wilderness, an allegiance with the land, which in return provides a space for them to “find voice, to speak [their] belonging.”

 In his self-directed film, we are reintroduced to Sumney as sound engineer, maestro, choreographer, musician, and singer-songwriter.
 Aesthetically, the concert film shifts in quality, occasionally glitching to a more degraded, vintage dimension in cadence with drumbeats and guitar riffs.
 Sumney’s earlier projects, Aromanticism and græ offer genderless and genreless meditations on aloneness, masculinity, and existentialism.
 In Blackalachia, aloneness shifts to insula, the root word of isolation meaning “island;” masculinity gives way to wild, nonbinary daydreams; and existentialism to a meditative reintegration with Appalachian soil.
 We do not find ourselves in a garden, but a valley, virile.

 Roughly forty minutes into the concert film, Sumney performs “Bless Me.”
 He wears a bejeweled black mesh covering over his eyes, the kind I have seen church mothers wear over special-occasion wigs and intricate up-dos at funerals and holy convocations.
 The scene is saturated in blue light, giving the black set-design and costume a certain solemnity and elegance.
-The subject of “Bless Me” is gone, to where is never specified, but there are lyrical cues that suggest the relationship between Sumney and the subject is short-lived, leading the singer to wish that he could freeze time.
+The subject of “Bless Me” is gone, to where is never specified, but there are lyrical cues that suggest the relationship between Sumney and the subject is short-lived, leading the artist to wish that he could freeze time.
 It is the longest track in Blackalachia, a sweeping tribute cushioned with generous operatic runs and teeming with Moses’ tell-tale falsetto.
 The song’s soulful chorus urged me to think of Blackalachia as a type of Appalachian elegy, a temporary reprieve from the craze of a pandemic-stricken world, a rededication of oneself to land, a cry of lamentation for the Black lives that bled into bluegrasses.

 At what could be considered the climax of “Bless Me,” Sumney belts out a cry, singing “You’re going nowhere with me.”
 Words repeated countless times up to this point, we witness their realization, what it means to have to leave behind, to be the one left behind.
 The cry quiets into an airy sob, coupled by a near-acoustic arrangement by Sumney and the band.
 Eventually, the song fades out as the camera pans to a close-up of Sumney in a frame reminiscent of the late Southern composer and cosmic philosopher Sun Ra.
 Lips part, the singer is blue in the face from the light—the bedazzled covering over his closed eyes like a prayer cloth.
 Returned to, though not of, this world.